 b.
 System Manager.
 The official identified in the system notice as the manager of the system of records.

 6. RESPONSIBILITIES.
 System managers, program managers, personnel employees, procurement employees, attorneys/advisors, and disclosure personnel shall be knowledgeable about the provisions and requirements of the Act.
 All other Department personnel and contractors shall be aware of their responsibilities to protect Privacy Act records.

 a.
-The Assistant Secretary for Management and Chief Financial Officer (ASM/CFO) serves as the Chief Privacy and Civil Liberties Officer for the Department, as well as the Senior Agency Official for Privacy (SAOP).
-In this role, the Assistant Secretary shall oversee all Departmental activities relating to the Privacy Act, including rules of conduct, training, and redress activities that stem from adverse agency determinations for amendment of records as allowed under the Act.
+The Assistant Secretary for Management (ASM) serves as the Chief Privacy and Civil Liberties Officer for the Department, as well as the Senior Agency Official for Privacy (SAOP).
+In this role, the ASM shall oversee all Departmental activities relating to the Privacy Act, including rules of conduct, training, and redress activities that stem from adverse agency determinations for amendment of records as allowed under the Act.

 c.
-The Director, Office of Privacy and Civil Liberties (OPCL) shall represent and report to the DASPTR on all Departmental matters relating to the Act, as well as oversee activities of the Departmental Privacy Act Officer, and shall:
+The Director of Privacy and Civil Liberties shall represent and report to the DASPTR on all Departmental matters relating to the Act, as well as oversee activities of the Departmental Privacy Act Officer, and shall:

 1) manage the implementation of the Act within the Department;

-  3) provide appropriate Privacy Act training to employees and contractors, and training on the code of conduct (see 31 CFR 1.28(b); and
+provide appropriate Privacy Act training to employees and contractors, and training on the code of conduct (see 31 CFR 1.28(b)

 4) ensure that the bureaus:

 b) in partnership with the Office of the Deputy Assistant Secretary for Information Systems and Chief Information Officer, participate on government-wide task forces on computer technology concerned with establishing or affecting policies for collecting, compiling, using, maintaining and safeguarding Federal Privacy Act systems of records.